Netflix/falcor/documentation/datasources.md

 ### The set Method

-The set Method on the DataSource interface executes the abstract JSON Graph set operation on the DataSource's associated JSON Graph object.
+The `set` method on the DataSource interface executes the abstract JSON Graph set operation on the DataSource's associated JSON Graph object.

 ~~~js
 interface DataSource {